scottfr/SystemsBook/bctd/bctd.md

 * It has only been tested on Chrome and Firefox.
 * Cover-page and art to be added
 * Book content is still under development and being edited
 * Some of the model/graph displays are out of sequence so the graph gets displayed before the model.
 Just click the Red-X Stop sign in the upper right corner to close the graph.

+## BCTD Is An Interactive Learning Environment ##

+BCTD is developed as an interactive learning environment.
+While in this environment you get to interact with models and at times even build small models.
+If you really want to build model then go to [Insight Maker](http://insightmaker.com/), acquire a username and password, **It's FREE**, and do development in Insight Maker.
+There is and extensive set of document within Insight Maker and there are numerous videos on just about every feature and function at [Modeling & Simulation with Insight Maker](http://webbrain.com/u/14xv).

 ## Beta v4 13.09.16 Access ##

-Note that Scott has indicated he can't create a new betaX.
-URL for each revised Beta.
+Note that Scott has indicated he can't create a new betaX URL for each revised Beta.
 This means that when the new one is posted it will be at the same URL as the old one.
 Please check the first page to ensure it has the above date.
-If it doesn't then tell your browser to reload it.
+If it doesn't then reload the URL in your browser.

 * [http://beta.BeyondConnectingTheDots.com](http://beta.BeyondConnectingTheDots.com)
 * username: betabook